ramard/BehatHtmlFormatterPlugin/README.md

 * `output_path` - The location where Behat will save the HTML reports.
 The path defined here is relative to `%paths.base%` and, when omitted, will be default set to the same path.
 * `renderer` - The engine that Behat will use for rendering, thus the types of report format Behat should output (multiple report formats are allowed, separate them by commas).
 Allowed values are:
- * *Behat2* for generating HTML reports like they were generated in Behat 2.
  * *Twig* A new and more modern format based on Twig.
- * *Minimal* An ultra minimal HTML output.
 * `file_name` - (Optional) Behat will use a fixed filename and overwrite the same file after each build.
 By default, Behat will create a new HTML file using a random name (*"renderer name"*_*"date hour"*).
 * `print_args` - (Optional) If set to `true`, Behat will add all arguments for each step to the report.
 (E.g. Tables).
 * `print_outp` - (Optional) If set to `true`, Behat will add the output of each step to the report.
 (E.g. Exceptions).